 Moving Average Convergence Divergence:

-- MACD is a trend-following momentum indicator that consists of two exponential moving averages (EMAs) and a histogram.
+- MACD is a momentum trend-following indicator comprising a histogram, two exponential moving averages (EMAs), and other components.

 - MACD helps traders identify trends, momentum and potential trend changes.